DataStax-Examples/langflow-demo-prod/README.md

 **Note:** A few Langflow components use the Langflow Postgres database (such as `Chat Memory`) to persist state across sessions.
 As mentioned earlier, this repository does not make use of a shared Postgres database – each runtime operates in isolation from other runtimes.
+While these components will function (i.e. memory will be stored locally), in a multi-node environment the behavior will likely be inconsistent.
 You should use components like `Store Message` (with External Memory) to manage state explicitly.

 # Deploying Runtime Backends